 The fee associated with your town drop-off or curbside collection service applies for this item.

-- Residential, regular pick-up truck or small trailer: $5 per load
+- Residential, up to 1 regular pick-up truck or small trailer: $6 per load

-- Trucks (larger than pick-up truck), & ALL commercial loads: $50 per ton
+- Trucks (larger than pick-up truck), large loads, and all commercial loads: $60 per ton